Table of Contents

 What is eBay dropshipping?

-Yes, dropshipping is legal unless you’re advertising a different item from the one that ships.
-That said, many manufacturer agreements put the legal liability of broken or dangerous products on the seller.
+Yes, dropshipping is a business legal model, unless you’re advertising a different item from the one that ships.
+That said, many manufacturer agreements put the legal liability of broken or dangerous products on the seller or business owner.
 Make sure you work with a trusted manufacturer — and read the fine print.

 Is dropshipping allowed on eBay?